Newsletter

 Partner

-Knut Sverre is working with litigation in the ordinary courts and with dispute resolution in international and national arbitration.
-He specialises in IP dispute resolution, and works particularly with patent disputes concerning pharmaceutical, fishing, transportation and offshore technology, as well as trademark, copyright, unfair competition and marketing law disputes, and IT disputes.
-Knut Sverre also advises clients in cutting edge technology development projects and technology/IP M&A, and is considered a preferred strategic advisor in commercial IP and licensing matters.
-He has been involved in some of the most significant patent disputes before Norwegian courts in recent time.
-He also has broad experience from disputes concerning various commercial law matters.
+Knut Sverre is Head of Schjødt's Dispute Resolution Department and works with litigation in the ordinary courts and with dispute resolution in international and national arbitration.
+He specialises in IP dispute resolution and works particularly with patent and other IP disputes concerning pharmaceutical, fishing, transportation, and offshore technology, in addition to having broad experience with disputes concerning various commercial law matters.
+He has been involved in some of the most significant patent and technology disputes before Norwegian courts in recent time.
+Knut Sverre also advises clients in cutting edge technology development projects and technology/IP M&A and is considered a preferred strategic advisor in commercial IP and licensing matters.

 Next Generation Partners, Recommended and Other key lawyer - Legal 5002020